dotincorp/dotpad-sample-code/Windows/README.md

-# Sample Code for DotPadSDK-1.1.0
+# DotPad SDK Sample Code for Windows

 ## Overview
 * An Sample Applicaton using the DotPadSDK from [dotpad-sdk-guide](https://github.com/dotincorp/dotpad-sdk-guide)